eduardomourar/example-aws-resource-type/docs/README.md

 #### Frequency

 The frequency interval for the monitoring check (in minutes).
+Default is 5 minutes.

 _Required_: No